This dietetic education program is an accredited program recognized by the Partnership for Dietetic Education and Practice (PDEP).

 Registration and Fees

-Students are required to register for both internship levels according to normal registration procedures.
-Internship levels will officially be designated on students’ transcripts as pass or fail.
-Students pay for their internship levels as they are taken.
-Students accepted to the Integrated Dietetic Internship Program are required to pay an Internship Fee (see Calendar section on fees).
-This amount is to be paid to the Accounting Office prior to the start date for the specified internship level.
+Students are required to register for all three internship courses (FN-3001, FN-4001, FN-4002) according to normal registration procedures.
+Internship courses will officially be designated on students’ transcripts as "pass" or "fail".
+Students pay for their internship courses as they are taken.
+Students accepted to the Integrated Dietetic Internship Program are required to pay an internship fee (see Academic Calendar section on fees).
+This amount is to be paid to the Accounting Office prior to the start date for the specified internship course.

-Additional information on policies and procedures related to the Integrated Dietetic Internship Program are available from the department.
+Additional information on policies and procedures related to the Integrated Dietetic Internship Program are available from the Applied Health Sciences department.

 Dietitians of Canada Graduate Internship